mariuspc/pbi-purview-glossary/README.md

 }
 ```

-Please note the position of the name, description and status fields may have to be changed if using an input file with a different format.
+The position of the name, description and status fields may have to be changed if using an input file with a different format.

 Once the script was successfully executed, I need to save the changes back to the model:

 ![Tabular Editor Save Model](images/tabular_editor_3.png)

-Going back to Power BI Desktop, I should now be able to see the updated descriptions for the relevant measures:
+Going back to Power BI Desktop, I can now see the updated descriptions for the relevant measures:

 ![Power BI Desktop updated measure](images/pbi_desktop.png)